SCMcoding/S.M.L-Official-Website/README.md

-Welcome to my repository.
+Welcome to my websorepository.
 Currently still on development on improving the quality and detail on the website. v.3 update out soon